 RECEPTION AND BOOK SIGNING TO FOLLOW

 Allison A. Hedge Coke is a noted poet and nature writer whose books include Dog Road Woman (1997), Off-Season City Pipe (2005), Blood Run (2007), the memoir Rock, Ghost, Willow, Deer (2004), and Effigies: An Anthology of New Indigenous Writing, Pacific Rim (2009).
-Her work is strongly influenced by her Cherokee and Huron heritage, and reflects her lifelong love and observation of the physical, animal, and plant worlds around us.
+Her work is strongly influenced by her heritage, and reflects her lifelong love and observation of the physical, animal, and plant worlds around us.

 Visit/Reading.
 Dr. Fran Kaye, Organizer.